AlexWongWH/CSD3120_IPA/README.md

 Project: CSD3120_IPA
 IPA assignment for CSD3120

 ##About the project
 This innovative project harnesses the power of Babylon.js, a cutting-edge 3D graphics engine, and Webpack, a powerful build tool, to create an immersive virtual reality (VR) experience designed to transport student into a classroom environment.
 This VR experience has been optimized for the Google Cardboard platform, ensuring maximum compatibility and accessibility.
 The goal of this experience is to provide a unique and engaging way for users to learn the fundamental principles of chemistry, specifically the concept of balancing chemical equations.
+Students are able to test it out the combination of molecues by draging hydrogen molecules to the oxygen molecule to form water

 ## Architecture
 Root